bimdata/documentation-old/doc_sphinx/viewer/viewfit_focus.rst

 For this example, you have previously get the UUID of your element.
-To get an element, `see the Viewer methods available`_.
+To get an element, :doc:`see the Viewer methods available </viewer/parameters>`.

 .. code-block:: javascript